-Lecture Hrs: 10 Lab Hrs: 10 Credit Hrs: 1 This course will introduce the student to the practice of using specific focused clinical techniques to address pain and to focus on injuries caused by sports, active lifestyles or trauma on athletes and other populations.
+Lecture Hrs: 10 Lab Hrs: 10 This course will introduce the student to the practice of using specific focused clinical techniques to address pain and to focus on injuries caused by sports, active lifestyles or trauma on athletes and other populations.
 Students will use their kinesiology and anatomy knowledge to determine specific tissues to be treated.
 In addition, the student will be introduced to the practice and techniques of event sports massage.

-MT223 Therapeutic Spa
+MT216 Therapeutic Spa

 This course is designed to introduce the student to the latest trends and techniques in therapeutic spa.
-In addition, the students will receive practical experience in performing the latest treatments.
+Students will be introduced to hydrotherapy. types of spas, exfoliation, aromatherapy and how essential oils can be incorporated into massage and spa treatments.
+In addition, this course includes lab work using hydrotherapy and performing spa treatments.